-Turn to the nationally recognized lawyers of Kline & Specter to handle your medical malpractice case.
-Call our law firm today at 800-243-1100 for your free case consultation.
+If you are looking for an experienced medical malpractice lawyer near Philadelphia, Pittsburgh, New Jersey, Delaware and New York, turn to the nationally recognized lawyers of Kline & Specter to handle your med mal case.
+Call our law firm today at 800-243-1100 to request your free case consultation.
 We work on a contingent fee basis – which means we only get paid if and when you are financially compensated.

 Do You Have a Medical Malpractice Case?

 In order to successfully pursue a medical malpractice case, you must be able to prove that you suffered injuries because of a medical professional’s negligence.
 Being dissatisfied with your treatment or the outcome of your surgery is not in itself grounds for a medical malpractice case.

 We can help you understand your legal rights, who can be held legally responsible for your injuries and whether you should pursue a medical malpractice claim.